Adaptive estimation of irregular mean and covariance functions: From unfeasible to feasible optimal estimators

-Thus, given the local regularity $\delta +H_\delta$, the estimator $\widehat \mu_N (t)$ can achieve the minimax optimal rate for the estimation of the mean function $\mu(t)$.
-See \citet{cai2011}.
+Given the local regularity $ H_t$, the estimator $\widehat \mu_N (t)$ can thus achieve the minimax optimal rate for the estimation of the mean function $\mu(t)$.
+See \cite{cai2011}.

-Let us note that in some cases, in particular with local polynomials, the estimator defined in \eqref{LP_est_v1} could be degenerate, \emph{i.e.}, the weights $W_{m}^{(i)}(t)$ are not well defined because $h$ is too small.
+In some cases, in particular with kernel smoothing, the estimator defined in \eqref{LP_est_v1} could be degenerate, i.e. the weights $W_{m}^{(i)}(t)$ are not well defined because $h$ is too small.
 The trajectories for which this happens could change with $t$.
-Then, $\widehat \mu_N (t) $ is defined as an average over the trajectories for which the estimator \eqref{LP_est_v1} is not degenerate.
-This can more likely happen in the so-called \emph{sparse} regime, where $\mathfrak m^{2(\delta+H_\delta)} \ll N$.
-A similar phenomenon occurs with estimators determined by suitably weighting schemes, see for instance equation (2.1) in \citet{li2010}, or equation (2.3) in \citet{zhang_sparse_2016}.
-However, in the independent case, one could benefit from the replication feature of functional data, because only a fraction of trajectories will yield non degenerate estimators $\hXni_t $.
+The estimator $\widehat \mu_N (t) $ is then defined as an average over the trajectories for which the estimator \eqref{LP_est_v1} is not degenerate.
+This is more likely to happen in the so-called \emph{sparse} regime, where $\mathfrak m^{2H_t} \ll N$.
+A similar phenomenon occurs with estimators determined by suitable weighting schemes, see for instance, \citet[Eq.~(2.1)]{li2010}, or \citet[Eq.~(2.3)]{zhang_sparse_2016}.
+However, in the independent case, one could benefit from the replication feature of functional data, because only a fraction of trajectories will yield non-degenerate estimators $\hXni_t $.
 The size of this fraction plays a central role in the sparse regime.
-This crucial aspect is taken into account in Sections \ref{sec:mean_mn} and \ref{sec:LP_est_b}, where we choose the bandwidths while penalizing the number of trajectories which yield degenerate estimators.
+This aspect is taken into account in Sections \ref{sec:mean_mn} and \ref{sec:LP_est_b}, where we choose the bandwidths while penalizing the number of trajectories which yield degenerate estimators.